bblodfon/curated-siteswaps/solo.md

 good for me, without taking the difficulty to the extreme levels (e.g. 7 balls+).
-I also include specialized training regimes (again what worked for me best) and other miscellaneous stuff.
+I also include specialized training regimes (again what worked for me best) and other miscellaneous stuff like mills mess and 3 ball patterns.

 > *Push forward and hard*